jaspercjc/adgroup-be/README.md

 # IP Address Management Solution - BE

-This is the front end of the project.
+This is the backend of the project.

 [Frontend](https://github.com/jaspercjc/adgroup-fe) - for the frontend.